skraft-redhat/container_k8s_openshift_demo/k8s/KUBERNETES.md

 In our case we are using OpenShift, but all what can be done with Kubernetes is also supported with OpenShift

 2. Set the right context aka *Namespace* or *Project*:
-- Create the environment: `kubectl create namespace mystuff`
+- Create the environment: `kubectl create namespace [Project Name]`
-- Check that we are in the right environment: `kubectl config current-context`
+- Check that we are in the right environment: `kubectl config set-context --current --namespace [Project Name]`

 3. Create resources declaratively:
 Kubernetes primarily works with so-called *Manifests*.
 These are config-files which specify the **desired** state.
 It's then the obligation of Kubernetes to continously compare the *desired* with the *real* status and initiate remediation.